Rocket carrying North Korea's reconnaissance satellite was launched on November 21 (Photo: Reuters).

 North Korea successfully put a military reconnaissance satellite named Malligyong-1 into orbit on November 21 after two failed attempts in May and August.

-North Korea's successful launch of a reconnaissance satellite marks a major milestone for Pyongyang.
-The satellites will give Pyongyang earlier warning than usual of attacks from South Korea and the United States.
+North Korea's successful launch of a reconnaissance satellite marks a significant milestone for Pyongyang.
+The satellites will help Pyongyang receive earlier warning than usual if attacks from South Korea and the US occur.

 This development has worried the US and its Asian allies.
-South Korea, Japan and the US criticized Pyongyang's launch as a violation of UN Security Council resolutions.
+South Korea, Japan and the US criticized Pyongyang's launch as a violation of the UN Security Council resolution.

-US media said that North Korea's military reconnaissance satellites could pose the "latest threat" to the US and its allies, and the world needs to be prepared because Pyongyang could launch more reconnaissance satellites.
+US media said that North Korea's military reconnaissance satellites could pose the "latest threat" to the US and its allies, and the world needs to be prepared because Pyongyang will be able to launch more reconnaissance satellites.

 Source